 Tombstone, AZ 85638

 As we continue on our journey, our third night finds us in the wild west town of Tombstone.
-Lodging included in your workshop fee.
+Lodging included in your workshop fee based on single occupancy.
+Double occupancy permitted for two participants traveling together.
+A discount will be provided.

 Copper Queen Hotel